 Generally its best to rid the roots of the old dirt, so it will sit in fresh new potting soil.
 Also, with a bigger pot comes more water!
 While I used to only give it a cup of water each week, I now do about 500mL or so (except for when I fertilize, which is more).

 My FLF 18 months ago compared to now: repotted and lots of growth!

 As far as fertilizers go, the best type for FLFs is any that has a ratio as close to 3:1:2 as possible (Nitrogen – Phosphorus – Potassium).
 The fertilizer will state this on the product label.
-Again, I went with the best I could find in my area and ended up using this Amgrow Nitrosol.
-I’ve been using this in a monthly water, and after the first time I used it, I got a growth spurt of three new leaves that were literally more than DOUBLE the size of any other leaf!
+The Dyna-Gro Foliage Pro fertilizer is the perfect ratio of ingredients for Fiddle Leaf Figs, encouraging full foliage and new growth.
+I’ve been using fertilizer in a monthly water, and after the first time I used it, I got a growth spurt of three new leaves that were literally more than DOUBLE the size of any other leaf!

 Recently I took my FLF outside for a big water on a breezy day.
 Because of this, and because its now a bit top heavy with those new giant leaves, it started to lean for the first time.
 Once I brought it inside, I poked a wooden stake in the outer edge of the pot and tied the trunk to it with some string to help keep it straight.
 It is probably better to use rags or cloth over string, but it isn’t too tight so should handle it ok.
 After about six months I’ll untie it to see if it still needs to be staked or not.